rsinger86/django-lifecycle/docs/examples.md

 We've ommitted the `was` keyword meaning that the initial state of the `has_trial` field can be any value ("*").

-## A field has changed at all
+## Any change to a field

-As we saw in the very first example, you can also pass the keyword argument `has_changed=True` to run the hooked method if a field has changed, regardless of previous or current value.
+You can pass the keyword argument `has_changed=True` to run the hooked method if a field has changed.

 ```python
     @hook('before_update', when='address', has_changed=True)